guoshengkang/guoshengkang.github.io/_pages/about.md

 What’s new
 ------
+- 2022/11/07, One paper has been accepted by ISPA 2022, congratulations to Hangyu Cheng.
 - 2022/09/25, Two papers have been accepted by CBPM 2022, congratulations to Runbin Xie and Wenqiang Zhang.
 - 2022/08/10, One paper has been accepted by ChinaService 2022, congratulations to Hangyu Cheng.
 - 2022/08/07, One paper has been accepted by TNSM, congratulations to Guosheng Kang.